michaelwang1997/hunger-games/deliverables/iteration-02.plan.md

 #### Artifacts

  * The primary artifact we have produced in order to organize our team is Github Projects, which is Github's integrated version of Trello boards.
 Team members will be assigned the appropriate tasks by the product manager on an ongoing basis, meaning the front-end and back-end team will have seperate responsibilities.
 In order to keep track of what has been completed, the tasks will be closed upon completion.
-The prioritization of the tasks is determined by the individual teams within our group, depending on several factors such as the time remaining, the other teams progress, as well as dependencies.
+The prioritization of the tasks is determined by the individual teams within our group, depending on several factors such as the time remaining, the progress of other teams, as well as dependencies.

 #### Git / GitHub workflow